Goldsmith Prize for Investigative Reporting 2021 for U.S. News Organizations (up to $75,000 in prizes)

 - The winning entry receives $25,000, and five finalist entries receive $10,000 each.
 Prize money is paid directly to credited authors of the winning/nominated entries, not their organizations.

 - Submissions will be accepted only from the U.S. news media.
-Newspapers, magazines, broadcast media and online news organizations are eligible.
+Newspapers, magazines, broadcast media, radio, podcasts, and online news organizations are eligible.

 - No more than TWO entries may be submitted by a news organization.
 If entries were produced in collaboration with another news organization, the lead news organization must submit the entry and list any secondary partner organizations/collaborators.
 If your organization is listed as a secondary partner/collaborator in an entry submitted by another news organization this does not count towards your two allowed entries.